To register for our Skate Canada accredited CanSkate (Learn to Skate) program, click here.

 CanSkate Group Program

-The CanSkate (Learn to Skate) program teaches skaters aged 4 and up the foundations of ice-skating.
+The CanSkate (Learn to Skate) program teaches skaters the foundations of ice-skating.
 Skaters will learn key skills that will form the basis for excelling at all ice sports such as figure skating, hockey, ringette and speed skating.
 Skaters are immersed in a positive and fun environment where they constantly receive feedback and encouragement from our coaching team.

 Our program is accredited through Skate Canada and is designed to facilitate progress towards Skate Canada’s Tests and Competitive Programs.
 Report cards will be given at the conclusion of the season, and achievement ribbons are given throughout the entire program.
 During the year, coaches will use their discretion to progress skaters